techuan-huang/ncku-hep-analysis/ClusterSettings/Managing/README.md

 ```
 The new user will be synced to compute nodes in 5 minutes.

+## Full disk due to OpenPBS log files
+OpenPBS is the package we used to manage batch jobs on our cluster.
+It records its logs at ```/var/spool/pbs/sched_logs``` everyday.
+However, we only assigned 70GB to ```/```.
+Once it is full, you may see compute nodes keep rebooting when you turn them on.
+You may also experience some command, like ```yum update``` stuck.
+So, it's better to clean up this space regularly.

 ## Installing YUM/DNF packages for compute nodes
 - Path to the Virtual Node File System (VNFS)
 ```sh